 Lets you quickly adjust the color and brightness for various environments.
 Use either the remote control or the Color Mode setting in the Image menu.
-You can save a different setting for each source.
+You can save a different setting for each computer and/or video source.
 Select from these settings: